How to start a business in 2025: Tips from entrepreneurs

 Mastering your business admin is crucial for protecting your business.

 One key element is intellectual property (IP).
-When you start a business, you'll likely have at least one form of IP – this might be a trademark, a patent, copyright or a registered design, for example.
+When you start a business, you'll likely have at least one form of IP – this might be a trademark, a patent, a copyright or a registered design, for example.

 You may also need business insurance, depending on the type of business you're setting up.
 There's a wide range of business insurance available, but some might not be relevant to your particular venture.
 Learn more in our guide to business insurance.